If You Could Read My Mind: Format releases

 This song first appeared on Lightfoot's 1970 album Sit Down Young Stranger, later renamed If You Could Read My Mind following the song's success.

 Chart performance

-On release, the song reached No. 1 on the Canadian Singles Chart and was his first recording to appear in the U.S., reaching No. 5 on the Billboard Hot 100 singles chart in February 1971.
-Later in the year, it reached No. 27 on the Australian singles chart and No. 30 on the United Kingdom's singles chart.
-The song also reached No. 1 for one week on the Billboard Easy Listening chart, and was the first of four Lightfoot releases to reach No. 1.
+On release, the song reached number one on the Canadian Singles Chart and was his first recording to appear in the U.S., reaching number five on the Billboard Hot 100 singles chart in February 1971.
+Later in the year, it reached number 27 on the Australian singles chart and number 30 on the United Kingdom's singles chart.
+The song also reached number one for one week on the Billboard Easy Listening chart, and was the first of four Lightfoot releases to reach the top position on that chart.

 Rights infringement legal action

 In 1987, Lightfoot filed a lawsuit against Michael Masser, the composer of George Benson's single "The Greatest Love of All", covered by Whitney Houston in 1985, alleging plagiarism of 24 bars of "If You Could Read My Mind"; the transitional section that begins "I decided long ago never to walk in anyone's shadow" of the Masser song has the same melody as "I never thought I could act this way and I got to say that I just don't get it; I don't know where we went wrong but the feeling's gone and I just can't get it back" of Lightfoot's song.

 Lightfoot stated that he dropped the lawsuit when he felt it was having a negative effect on the singer Houston because the lawsuit was about the writer and not her.
 He also said that he did not want people to think that he had stolen his melody from Masser.
 The case was settled out of court, and Masser issued a public apology.